ChristianMct/helium/README.md

 Nodes interact with full nodes by actively querying them for their inputs in the protocol (using GET-like API endpoints), and with light-nodes by passively waiting for them to provide their inputs (using PUT-like API endpoints).

 **Internal vs External**.
-An Helium node is internal when it is part of the access-structure for the session's secret-key and is external otherwise.
+A Helium node is internal when it is part of the access-structure for the session's secret-key and is external otherwise.
 External parties can assist a set of internal parties in the execution of the MHE-MPC protocol by aggregating their public shares and evaluating homomorphic circuits over their inputs.

 #### Cloud-assisted setting